-When your computer doesn't have enough memory for all of the actions it's trying to perform, Windows and your programs can stop working.
+When your computer does not have enough memory for all the actions it is trying to perform, Windows and your programs can stop working.
 To help prevent information loss, Windows will notify you when your computer is low on memory.
 You can also learn to recognize the signs of low memory and take steps to prevent the problem.

-Signs of low memory include poor performance, low-memory or out-of-memory notifications, and display problems.
+Signs of low memory include poor performance, low memory or out of memory notifications, and display problems.
 For example, if you try to open a menu in a program when your computer is low on memory, the program might respond slowly or appear to stop responding.
 If the menu appears, it might not respond when you try to click an item or it might not display all items.
-If you click a menu item, the menu might also disappear and leave a blank area on the screen instead of displaying the contents of the document or file you're working in.
+If you click a menu item, the menu might also disappear and leave a blank area on the screen instead of displaying the contents of the document or file in which you're working.